• Skip to main content

 • Yummly

 What is a Tea Ministry, you might ask!
-Well, it can mean many things, but I think it is about lifting others up with encouragement and spending time with Jesus, along with bonding over tea.
+Well, it can mean many things, but I think it is about lifting others up with encouragement, spending time with Jesus, and bonding over tea.

 What is a Tea Ministry?
 Two friends Holding Hands.

-A Tea Ministry is generally started because of a need such as grief, illness, lack of community, the elderly, etc. It can also be to introduce people new to the area by gathering for lunch and just experiencing tea, or it can be accomplished with a Bible Study.
+A Tea Ministry is generally started because of a need, such as grief, illness, lack of community, or the elderly.
+It can also introduce people new to the area by gathering for lunch and experiencing tea, or it can be accomplished with a Bible Study.

 The main purpose of the ministry would be to lift up others and come alongside people needing comfort and community.